Please note that Tapas no longer supports Internet Explorer.

 Pointing to a stupid looking bread roll I asked.
 “What about-”

 “That’ll be three coppers.”
-The woman was smiling at me.
+The woman smiled at me.

-The city road was double the size of those in Barre.
+The read here in the city was double the size of those in Barre.
 Two whole carriages could pass by each other with no problem.
 The amount of people busily strutting to and fro down the sidewalks was also double.
 Double this, double that, it all just doubled my dizziness.

 “Esther?”
 The red hair called out to me.
 “What are you doing here?”